Gaussians on Fire: High-Frequency Reconstruction of Flames: Results

 \section{Results}

-To evaluate our proposed method on the real-world fire dataset, we removed every 8th frame from the dataset and assigned it to the validation dataset.
+To evaluate our proposed method on the real-world fire dataset, we held out every 8th frame for validation.
 Then, we applied our two-stage reconstruction method to reconstruct first the static environment and then the fire.
-As shown in Fig.~\ref{fig:results_sequence}, our method accurately reconstructs captured scenes with high visual fidelity and smooth flame motion across a number of fire scenes, such as combustion by propane, wooden logs, sheets of cardboard, and paper.
-For a better visualization of the spatiotemporal consistency for novel views, we refer to the video in our supplementary results (see \cref{sec:novel_view}).
+As shown in \cref{fig:compositions}, our method reconstructs the captured scenes with high visual fidelity while preserving the spatiotemporal evolution of the flames.
+Qualitative results for the additional scenes across a wide range of materials, including wooden logs, cardboard, and paper, are included in Section~\ref{supp:results-details} of the Supplementary Material.
+The accompanying supplementary videos provide a clearer view of the recovered spatiotemporal behavior, in particular the temporal coherence of the flames and the failure modes of the baseline methods (see Sec.~\ref{supp:novel-views} of the Supp.
+Mat.).